 The Puffy Lux mattress is a premier memory foam mattress known for its pressure-relieving abilities and patent-pending Cooling Cloud Foam that keeps hot sleepers cool through the night.

-The Puffy Lux is Puffy’s “one-step-up” mattress model.
-It is made with four proprietary foam layers designed for cooling and pressure relief.
-The Puffy Lux is a great option for those who sleep on their side.
+We like to think of our Editor’s Pick as a mattress that does a little bit of everything, and the Puffy Lux is no exception.
+Made with four proprietary foam layers, and designed for cooling and pressure relief, the Puffy Lux is a great option for those who sleep on their side.
 While this is a highly comfortable option, it also features dual cloud foam, which means the sleeper will have added support.
-No one has to worry about the dreaded memory foam “sinkage” when on this mattress.
+If you fear some “sinkage” on memory foam, Puffy’s foam will not depress.

 The Brooklyn Bowery is hard to beat with its quality construction and competitive price point.
 Made by Brooklyn Bedding, this memory foam mattress is great for spine alignment and motion isolation.

 Brooklyn Bedding mattresses are unique because they are manufactured in-house, driving prices down and quality up.
-The Brooklyn Bowery is the most budget-friendly of the Brooklyn mattress line with a twin starting at only $499.
-The Bowery stands out from the pack as its the only purely memory foam mattress offered by Brooklyn Bedding.
+The Brooklyn Bowery is the only purely memory foam mattress offered by Brooklyn Bedding.
 And guess what?
 They nailed it.
+This mattress is easy to move around on, keeps sleepers cool, and comes in a few firmness options.
+It does a little bit of everything and does it all at a budget-friendly price point.

 With decades of expertise making memory foam beds, it’s hard to not love TEMPUR-Pedic.
 The TEMPUR-Adapt is one of our favorite luxury memory foam mattress models and is sure to deliver a return on your investment.

-Check out our full Tempur-pedic Mattress Review for more info!
+Check out our full Tempur-pedic mattress reviews for more info.

 While not actually considered “memory foam”, the Mint is an excellent all-foam mattress.
 Made with their proprietary Adaptive Foam layers that protect the back and cradle the hips, the Mint is an appealing all-foam option.
 Not to mention, its layers are infused with heat-wicking graphite to maintain a cool sleeping surface.

 Tuft & Needle has been a popular foam mattress maker for some time now, and the addition of their latest mattress model, the Mint, is fantastic.
-The Mint mattress is constructed with patent-pending Adaptive Foam that contours with ease and is infused with heat-wicking graphite to keep hot sleepers cool.
-Related: Best Mattress for Side Sleepers
+The Mint mattress is constructed with patent-pending Adaptive Foam that contours with ease and are infused with heat-wicking graphite to keep hot sleepers cool.
+Great for spinal alignment, sleeping on the Mint protects your lower back from pain while cradling the hips and shoulders well.
+You can’t go wrong with the Mint mattress.
+See: Best Mattress for Side Sleepers

-Read our full Tuft & Needle Mint Mattress Review!
+Read our full Tuft & Needle Mint review for more details.

 Considered one of the best cooling memory foam mattresses on the market, the GhostBed Luxe is a great option for sleepers who love the feel of memory foam but tend to sleep hot.

 This seven-layer mattress is highly comfortable, supportive, and cooling.
-Infused with gel memory foam in every layer and wrapped with a cooling cover, many consider the GhostBed Luxe to be one of the best cooling mattresses available online.
+Infused with gel in every layer of memory foam and wrapped with a cooling cover, many consider the GhostBed Luxe to be one of the best cooling mattresses available online.
 Simultaneously, the GhostBed Luxe doesn’t disappoint when it comes to pressure relief and contour.

 There are a number of substantial benefits that can be had from sleeping on a memory foam mattress.
 Here are a few of the most important for healthy sleep.